Natural gas in Bolivia: Political context

 The rise of natural gas as Bolivia's most important export occurred at the same time another important moment of the country's history was happening – it was also during the 1980s that civilian rule and democratic government were restored.
 This was a moment where many privatizations occurred, and private investment was a big part of the blossoming of the Bolivia natural gas industry.
-These events help us understand the current situation of natural gas in Bolivia.

 Background

 What preceded the return to democratic government in the 1980s was a long period of instability.
 After the Chaco War (1932–1935), during the period of 1936 until 1952, Bolivia had ten presidents (six military).
 This was a period in which the power was divided between the National Revolutionary Movement (MNR) and military rule.

 The most significant changes came with the elections of 1985, which brought to power president Paz Estenssoro (MNR founder), his fourth time as president since 1952.
 Estenssoro abandoned his left-wing allies and his own populist past and "decreed one of the most austere economic stabilization packages ever implemented in Latin America" called the New Economic Policy (Nueva Política Económica—NPE), the decree "aimed at ending Bolivia’s record-setting hyperinflation and dismantling many of the large and inefficient state enterprises that had been created by the revolution".
 These free-market liberal reform policies were also followed by subsequent presidents, President Jaime Paz Zamora (1989–1993) and Gonzalo Sánchez de Lozada (1993–1997) which the latter liberalized the economy even further through the IMF (International Monetary Fund) structural adjustment programme.

 Lozada's successor, the once before president Hugo Banzer Suárez (1997–2001) also continued the reforms, as well as pursued an aggressive coca-eradication and alternative-crop program that were followed by very strong protests, until Lozada's return to power in the 2002 elections.
 When Lozada came back to power in 2002, the country by then was going through economic difficulties and the anti-coca campaign led to even further discontent, specially by people of indigenous descent.
 This led to his resignation and fled of the country in 2003, after demonstrations against his government—the strongest ones against his plans to export natural gas, which sparked the “Bolivian gas war”—that cost him loss of Congressional support.